A hysterectomy is an operation to remove your womb (uterus) and, possibly one or both of your fallopian tubes and ovaries.

 It can take up to a couple of months to fully recover.
 Some women return to work after three weeks, others after two months.

-Your gynaecologist will give you advice for your hysterectomy recovery that you should follow.
+Your gynaecologist will give you advice for your procedure recovery that you should follow.

 What not to do after a hysterectomy